mozilla/leadership-training/for_mentors/tip_sheet.md

 * [5 - 10 min] Getting to know each other!
 Before jumping into the agenda, take some time to get to know your mentee.
   * Say hi :) Tell them a bit about yourself
   * Get to know them
-  * Get to know they're excited about
+  * Get to know what they're excited about
 * [10 - 15min] Review project lead needs/expectations (Setting 12 weeks goals)
   * Now that you know more about their project, ask them what they want to see on their project in 12 weeks (right after MozFest).
   * Recommended reading: [Setting SMART Goals](https://docs.google.com/document/d/1CAhFgm_27HHVGFtmw1HKpm2yQNmeggE7uGgm3blvYkA/edit?usp=sharing)